 Our last comparison comes from Canstar Blue affirm that

 - 3G download rate takes up to 40 seconds to download a 50MB app and the

 - 4G takes up to 13 seconds to download the same 50MB app.

 With that in mind, I guess that you have now a clear idea of the speed differences between these two generations.
 As you see, there is a gigantic gap between these generations.

-Once again, the guys from TCCrocks have some insight about these different technologies:
+Once again, the guys from TCCrocks have some insight into these different technologies:

 If you want to use 4G LTE, check if this cellphone can support this version, otherwise, you are going to have to get the newest smartphone that can adapt to this technology’s requirements.

 There are also different ways you can get the 4G connection on your laptop for free